 Depending on your needs, Presentria, a quizzing and activity app developed by educators in Ontario, is a free option worth considering.
-Google Forms, which is part of the Google workspace available at Ryerson, is also capable of creating polls and quizzes, not to mention the built-in polling tool in Zoom.
+Google Forms, which is part of the Google workspace available at Toronto Metropolitan University, is also capable of creating polls and quizzes, not to mention the built-in polling tool in Zoom.

 A friendly reminder that introducing external apps should be considered carefully.
 For information about using digital tools with your students, please refer to Using External Tools or Apps for Remote Teaching.

-Sally Goldberg Powell is an Instructional Technologist, eLearning at the Centre for Excellence in Learning and Teaching at Ryerson University.
-She also teaches two first-year courses at Ryerson School of Journalism.
+Sally Goldberg Powell is an Instructional Technologist, eLearning at the Centre for Excellence in Learning and Teaching at Toronto Metropolitan University.
+She also teaches two first-year courses at Toronto Metropolitan School of Journalism.

 For more tips, check out the Tech for Teaching page.